poisonous-cow/balls/README.md

-# Raylib C++ Template
+# Balls in Raylib

-Copy the files under `use-this-template` into your project file.
+click on the `main` workspace.

-Type your code in main.cpp.
+fun stuff